Strike a Pose with the Best Drawing Mannequins for Artists

 This artist’s model benefits from their precise build quality and the ingenious addition of wireframing around the form.
 The lines help you gauge the roundness of the anatomy and makes tasks like foreshortening and perspective a lot easier.

-The mannequin even has limiters in the joins that prevent the limbs from creating “unnatural poses”.
+This artist mannequin even has limiters in the joins that prevent the limbs from creating “unnatural poses”.

 There are also swappable hand sculpts and a minibook with tips and techniques for artists by Pokemon card illustrator Naoki Saito.

 These highly articulated mannequins from Max Factory step up the realism on our list.
-The 5.5″ high figures have more detailed anatomy than other models, something incredibly useful when used as a drawing reference.
+The 5.5″ tall figures have more detailed anatomy than other models, something incredibly useful when used as a drawing reference.

-The mannequins also include an articulated stand that attaches to their waist, opening up more exotic poses like flying and jumping.
+The drawing mannequins also include an articulated stand that attaches to their waist, opening up more exotic poses like flying and jumping.

 Yes, this entry might look a bit macabre, but is a vital resource if you can get past your squeamishness.
 While there are no articulated joints in this set, the mannequins depict highly detailed musculoskeletal structures of both the male and female form.

 Knowing where the muscle groups are and how they anchor to the body is necessary to draw realistic anatomy.
-These 1/6th scale mannequins are half-skin and half-ecorche, so you can observe both the underlying forms and how they affect the surface of the skin.
+These 1/6th scale artist mannequins are half-skin and half-ecorche, so you can observe both the underlying forms and how they affect the surface of the skin.